In light of Independence Day, I figured I’d make an American classic. With a modern twist, of course.

 However, my pie crust uses both.
 The best of both worlds.
 Flaky, tender, buttery pie crust made from shortening AND butter.
 It’s nothing new – tons of folks do it this way.
 And it’s the way I like it.

 Today’s recipe is for a double crust pie.
 Do you want visuals for how to make the dough?
-See my step-by-step tutorial page.
+See my pie crust page for a video tutorial and full step-by-step photos.

 Make the apple filling as the dough is chilling.
 Fresh lemon juice, lemon zest, apples, flour, spices, and sugar.
 I suggest using a variety of apples.
 I used Pink Ladies (sweet) and Granny Smiths (tart).
 You get more complex flavor in each bite using a combo.